-Within the hierarchy of hazard controls, PPE is the least effective means of controlling hazards.
+The hierarchy of hazard controls consists of elimination, substitution, engineering controls, administrative controls and PPE.
+Within this hierarchy, PPE is the least effective means of controlling hazards.
 However, it is often much easier to implement PPE and various types can be easily utilized in a number of workplace scenarios.

 Along with the type of hazard and method of exposure (inhalation, skin absorption, ingestion, etc.), there is another factor that needs to be considered when determining the best equipment to use: the level of protection afforded.

 PPE is divided into four categories, A, B, C or D, based on the degree of protection.
 Combinations of the items listed below may be more appropriate based on specific hazards, but these stand as reasonable guidelines from OSHA and can be considered a good starting point for PPE consideration.

 - Level A: When an identified hazardous substance requires the highest level of protection for the skin, eyes and respiratory system.
 Examples include:

 - Full-face self-contained breathing apparatus, fully encapsulating chemical-protective suit, outer and inner chemical-resistant gloves, steel-toed boots and shank, hard hat, and disposable protective suit.